Notify Kit FCM Mode

 - Check the Notification Service Extension is installed.
 In Xcode, look for the

 NotifyKitNSEtarget.
-If missing, runnpx react-native-notify-kit init-nse. - Check NSE signing.
+If missing, use the Expo config plugin and rerun prebuild for Expo, or runnpx react-native-notify-kit init-nsefor bare React Native. - Check NSE signing.
 Targets →

 NotifyKitNSE→ Signing & Capabilities.
 Team must match the main app; provisioning profile must cover<your-bundle-id>.NotifyKitNSE. - Check